The ethics of AI in IT services companies: a new strategic profession for 2026

 President – Laroze Partners Executive Search

-Want to structure your AI team or attract the best talents in the GenIA universe?
+Want to structure your AI team or attract the best talents in the GenAI universe?

 Why is this profession emerging now?

-Generative AI, predictive models, and decision-making algorithms are integrated at all levels: HR tools, recommendation systems, cybersecurity, smart data, etc.
+Generative AI, predictive models, and decision-making algorithms are being integrated at all levels: HR tools, recommendation systems, cybersecurity, smart data, etc.

-A role between tech, strategy, and compliance
+A role bridging tech, strategy, and compliance

 The AI ethics specialist in a DSC is much more than a "safeguard".

-Auditing AI models (transparency, bias, traceability);
+Auditing AI models (transparency, biases, traceability);

 Engaging with technical, legal, and commercial teams;